monmanuela/shn-bot/README.md

 # SHN Bot

-Telegram bot to remind people doing SHN in Holiday Inn Clarke Quay to order their meals daily.
+Telegram bot to remind people doing SHN in various hotels to order their meals daily.

+## Try me!
+`@SHNMealBot` on Telegram

 ## Commands
 - `/subscribe`: subscribe for daily reminders to order meals